October 18, 2020

 Let us pray.

-For those on our parish prayer list, that they may find consolation through Christ’s healing presence.
+For those on our parish prayer list, that they may receive swift answers to their needs and that they may find consolation through Christ’s healing presence.
 We pray to the Lord.

 We bow our heads and remember in silence our own personal intentions and the intentions of those who have asked for our prayers (pause).
 We pray to the Lord.